 Admission Application and Evaluation Fee (nonrefundable):

 There is no limit on the number of times a graduate student may register for 6990 or 7990 credit.
 Tuition will be charged according to the residency status of the student.
 Nonresident students may come to the Financial Aid Office to receive a waiver of the out-of-state portion of the Continuing Graduate Advisement tuition.

 Delinquent Financial Accounts

 All tuition, fees, and housing should be paid in full by the posted due dates.
 Any unpaid tuition and fees may be assessed a late fee of $100.00.
-Students with an outstanding balance may be subject to removal from classes for nonpayment.

 Students with outstanding financial obligations may be refused all University services until such obligations are paid.
 Services which may be denied include the following: registration, transcripts, grades, transfer of credit, graduation, and activity card benefits.